History of Max Kepler in Timeline

 In 2009, at the age of 16, Max Kepler signed with the Minnesota Twins for US$800,000, which was the largest signing bonus given by an MLB franchise to a European-born player.

-In 2010, Max Kepler made his American debut in the rookie level with the Gulf Coast League (GCL) playing for the GCL Twins.
+In 2010, Max Kepler made his American debut in the rookie level Gulf Coast League (GCL) with the GCL Twins.

 2011: Promoted to Elizabethton Twins